Verci87/OED-Expanded-Ryan/characters.md

 **Swim**: Fighters gain a +2 in 6 to Swim.

-**Subclass**: Fighters can choose one of the following subclasses at level 1
+**Subclass**: If the character begins the game as a Fighter they can choose one of the following subclasses at level 1.
+Characters multiclassing into fighter do not get a sub class.

 1. **Warrior**
     - Sweep Attacks: Warriors can melee attack a number of 1 HD opponents equal to their level in one round.